CommanderOutpost/navigate/README.md

 To install and use Navigate, follow these steps:

-1. Download the `navigate` package for your Linux distribution.
+1. Download the `navigate` package for your Linux distribution.\

+   - Click [here](https://github.com/CommanderOutpost/navigate/blob/main/navigate.deb) for debian-based distributions (e.g., Ubuntu)
+   - Red Hat-based distributions in progress

 2. Open a terminal and navigate to the directory where the package is downloaded.